 Section 2014.2 In-Use On-Road Heavy-Duty Drayage Trucks Extensions

-Drayage truck owners or controlling parties may claim or apply for the following extensions if the drayage truck complies with the requirements that are in effect, and it would otherwise be impossible to comply with the next upcoming regulation requirement.
-Drayage truck owners or controlling parties requesting or utilizing any extensions must meet applicable reporting and recordkeeping requirements for each extension as specified in sections 2014.3(a)(6-9).
-Any extensions approved for a drayage truck owner or controlling party are not transferrable to another owner or controlling party.
-The Executive Officer will respond to exemption requests as described in section 2014.3(a)(7) and 2014.3(b)(5).
+Drayage truck owners or controlling parties may apply for the following extensions pursuant to the provisions set forth in this subsection.
+Any extensions granted to a drayage truck owner or controlling party are not transferrable to another owner or controlling party.
+The Executive Officer will respond to extension requests as described in section 2014.2(a) and 2014.2(b).

-If zero-emission vehicles are ordered at least one year prior to the next compliance date, drayage truck owners or controlling parties may submit information below to receive an extension and continue to remain in compliance.
+If a drayage truck owner or controlling party orders a zero-emission vehicle prior to its compliance date as specified in section 2014.2(a)(1)(B), and delivery of that vehicle is delayed for reasons beyond the drayage truck owner’s or controlling party’s control, the drayage truck owner or controlling party may request a Vehicle Delivery Delay extension from the requirement of section 2014.1(a)(1)(C) until the ordered zero-emission vehicle is received in accordance with the following procedures: .

-Drayage truck owners or controlling parties may claim a Vehicle Delivery Delay Extension by emailing the following information to TRUCRS@arb.ca.gov no later than February 1 of each calendar year, with extension filing occurring during the month of January during each calendar year.
+The drayage truck owner or controlling party must email the following information to TRUCRS@arb.ca.gov no later than February 1 of each calendar year, with extension filing occurring during the month of January during each calendar year.

-Identify the VIN of the vehicle that is to be replaced by the forthcoming zero-emission vehicle.
+The VIN of the vehicle that is to be replaced by the forthcoming zero-emission vehicle.

-Submit the purchase agreement showing the zero-emission vehicle was ordered at least one year prior to the next compliance date to remain in compliance due to delays beyond the drayage truck owner’s or controlling party’s control.
-The purchase agreement must meet the following criteria:
+A purchase agreement or a truck leasing agreement that meets the following criteria:

-It is a written and legally binding contract signed at least one year before the upcoming vehicle compliance date for the vehicle being replaced.
-The extension cannot be claimed if the purchase agreement is modified by the drayage truck owner or controlling party within one year of the compliance deadline.
-Letters of intent or other agreements that are not binding or are contingent upon other decisions that remain unresolved within one year of the upcoming deadline are not sufficient to qualify for the extension.
+It is a written, signed, and dated legally binding contract .
+The extension cannot be claimed if the purchase or lease agreement is modified by the drayage truck owner or controlling party within one year of the compliance deadline.
+Letters of intent or other agreements that are not binding or are contingent upon other decisions that remain unresolved within one year of the upcoming deadline, are not sufficient to qualify for the extension.

-The purchase agreement must identify that a specific vehicle or agreement with a zero-emissions powertrain conversion installer was purchased, the date of the purchase, and that the purchase is for immediate delivery to the ultimate purchaser in California.
+The purchase agreement must identify the specific zero-emission vehicle that the owner or controlling party committed to purchase, or that the owner or controlling party committed to lease a specific model of zero-emission vehicle, the date of the purchase or lease, and either that the purchase is for immediate delivery to the ultimate purchaser in California or that the lease term was to begin as of a certain date;

+The purchase or truck leasing agreement shows the new zero-emission vehicle was ordered at least one year prior to the next upcoming removal of a legacy drayage truck that has reached the minimum useful life threshold of section 2014.1(a)(1)(C).
+If the order was placed before January 1, 2024, the purchase agreement must show the order was placed on or before {Insert Regulation Effective Date}.

-If a manufacturer cancels a purchase agreement used to qualify for the extension for reasons beyond the control of the drayage truck owner or the controlling party, the drayage truck owner or controlling party must secure another purchase agreement within 90 calendar days to maintain the provision.
+If a manufacturer cancels a purchase agreement used to qualify for the extension for reasons beyond the control of the drayage truck owner or the controlling party, the drayage truck owner or controlling party must secure and submit another purchase or lease agreement for zero-emission vehicles and a copy of the manufacturer cancellation notice within 180 calendar days to maintain the provision.

 If a drayage truck owner or controlling party cancels a purchase agreement used to qualify for the extension, the claim for the extension will be treated as invalid and the agreement will be treated as if it were never executed.